ItsMennyo/Flex-AntiCheat/README.md

 AAC Edition:

 1. Buy AAC [HERE](https://www.spigotmc.org/resources/aac-advanced-anti-cheat-hack-kill-aura-blocker.6442/) to support the delevoper.

 2. (Not required) Download ConditionalCommands [HERE](https://www.spigotmc.org/resources/conditionalcommands.14295/) to run the VLs commands.

+3. Go to the config and tweak the settings you want to change or need for your server like ping and TPS detection.
+For help with configuring click [HERE](https://github.com/ItsMennyo/Flex-AntiCheat/issues).

+AACAdditionPro Edition:

+1. Buy AACAdditionPro [HERE](https://www.spigotmc.org/resources/aacadditionpro.33590/) to support the delevoper.

+2. (Not required) Download ConditionalCommands [HERE](https://www.spigotmc.org/resources/conditionalcommands.14295/) to run the VLs commands.